Timmmm/autorebase/README.md

 * It probably won't be able to rebase branches that aren't trees, i.e. branches that contain merge commits.
 I haven't tested this.
 * It does everything by running `git` on the command line rather than through a library like `libgit2`, which probably isn't super robust.
 * There's no way to manually specify which branches to rebase.
 I may add something like `autorebase track my_branch` at some point.
 Maybe.
-* It can't rebase checked out branches.
-This is a limitation of `git worktree`.
-* It can't pull `master` if it is checked out.

-It's possible to solve do the latter two limitations simply by doing the rebase/pull in the worktree where they are checked out (probably only the tree is clean) but I haven't done it yet.
-I'll see how annoying it is.